-I would argue this might be the most critical step to reaching a goal, any goal!
+I would argue this might be the most critical step to reaching any goal!
 Without benchmarking you’re unable to determine if you’re on track, falling behind, or hopefully even ahead of plans!
 Each of which requires a follow-up…

 If you’re on track

 🙌 Double high five!
 Keep doing what you’re doing!!